 When the power goes out in your area, what are your options?
-Unless you have backup power at your home, sitting in the dark is your only choice.
+Unless you have backup power at your home, it’s likely you’ll be sitting in the dark.

 Here at Sandbar Solar & Electric, we’ve helped thousands of homeowners turn to solar and battery backup on the San Francisco Bay Area and Central Coast in California, so we know a thing or two about the value of a good backup system.